Blog ComparisonsProductPlan Pricing 2025: Is It Worth It?

 Longer answer: ProductPlan is an advanced roadmap software that challenges other enterprise solutions like Productboard and Roadmunk.
 That makes it potentially a great choice for certain larger teams.

-However, their expensive pricing and limited features, make them unviable for smaller and medium-sized companies.
-It’s hard to justify paying $79/editor/mo just for roadmapping tool that doesn't let you collect feedback or publish release notes.
-Allwhile competitors offer these features for $40/mo or less.
+However, their expensive pricing and limited features make them unviable for smaller and medium-sized companies.
+It’s hard to justify paying $400/mo for 4 seats on a roadmapping tool that doesn't let you collect feedback or publish release notes.
+All while competitors offer these features for $40/mo or less.